vamado09/IU-Virtual-Tissue-Simulation/README.md

 Once you have an existing vector store, you can use this script to generate a markdown KO on a given subject.
 The KO will be saved as a markdown file in a directory called **knowledge_objects**.
-First, create `inputs` directory and then generate the KO.

 Run through command line using:

 ```
-mkdir inputs
 python generate_ko.py <db name> <subject of KO>
 ```